Tax disputes aren’t always about whether you have paid the right amount of tax. Some disputes involve the possibility of a criminal conviction.

 Charges under 8C of the Taxation Administration Act 1953 are serious.
 Most charges that are prosecuted will result in a criminal conviction.
-In the 2016 income year, 86% of all summary charges brought by the ATO resulted in a conviction.
-In the year before that, there was a conviction in 95% of all charges!
+In the 2019 financial year, 95% of all summary charges finalised in that year resulted in a conviction.

 Withdrawal or dismissal of charges

 Though most charges result in a conviction, a small percentage of cases are either dismissed or withdrawn.

 There’s a difference between a withdrawal of the charge and a dismissal of the charge.